phawdk/studydrive-download/README.md

 <br>

 > [!TIP]
-> If you want to use this extension on mobile, consider using the [Mises Browser](https://www.mises.site/), which supports Chrome extensions.
+> If you want to use this extension on mobile, consider using an "Extension Enabled Browser".
+For example [the Mises Browser](https://www.mises.site/).
 <br>